aarontran/g309.2-0.6/xmm/README.md

     make all

-This will download and unpackage data for obsids 0087940201 and 0551000201, and run XMM-SAS odfingest and cifbuild (via script sasrepro).
+to download and reprocess data for obsids 0087940201, 0551000201; download ESAS filter-wheel-closed data, diagonal RMFs for MOS1, MOS2, and PN.
 To reprocess manually after downloading from XMM data archive, run

     source sasinit ${obsid}
     source sasrepro ${obsid}

-To set-up an interactive environment for SAS/ESAS, run:
+To set an interactive environment for SAS/HEASOFT tools, run:

     source sasinit ${obsid}

-of note, this sets the environment variable ${XMM_PATH} to help resolve links in scripts etc.
+`sasinit` sets environment variable `$XMM_PATH` which is referenced extensively.
-Running `source sasinit` alone also sets up the XMM SAS and HEASOFT environment, but does not set obsid-specific parameters for SAS analysis (so evselect works, odfingest may not).
+Running `source sasinit` alone loads the SAS/HEASOFT environment but does not set obsid-specific parameters for SAS analysis (so evselect works, odfingest may not).

 All working files should reside in:

     ${XMM_PATH}/${OBSID}/odf/repro

-To pass data through the processing pipeline, run:
+Create filtered, OOT-event subtracted event lists and point source masks:

     source sasinit ${obsid}
     chainfilter_0551000201